Benjamngarcia/Benjamngarcia/README.md

 💡  I like to learn new technologies and increase my knowledge about my favorites.
 🎓  I'm currently studying Computer Engineering at [Instituto Politécnico Nacional](https://www.ipn.mx/).
-✉️  You can send me an email at benjamincecyt9@gmail.com
+✉️  You can send me an email at benjamincecyt9@gmail.com 🔎  In this account you can find school and personal projects
 ```javascript
   const AboutMe = {
     locatedIn: {